NILES THANKSGIVING DAY RUN – 10K

 1st – 33:31

 (written on 1-22-21)

-This was my first official “race” as a “solo runner”, after being a student-athlete for virtually all my previous life.
+This was my first official race as a “solo runner”, after previously being a student-athlete and apart of a team for virtually all of my running life.
 I was not in school.
-I had just left Valpo U. in the spring after having a toxic relationship end, becoming ineligible, losing my scholarship, and living a very unhealthy, misguided, lazy life, in my opinion (although, I was able to run a 4:06 for 1500m at the Crusader Open, while only being able to run about 15mi per week on average).
+I had just left Valpo University in the spring after having a toxic relationship end, becoming ineligible, losing my scholarship, and living a very unhealthy, misguided, lazy life, in my opinion (although, I was able to run a “unattached” 4:06 for 1500m at the Crusader Open, while only being able to run about 15mi per week on average).
 I spent the summer of 2015 getting my mind and body right.
 I road-biked.
 And I ran a little more each week.

 In the process, I read Born to Run (recommended to me by my father) and fell in love with minimalist running.
 I was having dreams of running long distances on trails in inspiring places.
 I had no team or training partners.
 I was living at my family’s house and had just started working for New Prairie United School Corporation as an “after school” program coordinator.
 I still had some leg speed in me, somewhat.
 I had all my running goals ahead of me still.
 I didn’t know where my life path would lead.
 However, I knew one thing for sure: I wanted to train hard, compete, and keep improving on all surfaces and distances.
 I wanted to turn my life around and re-focus my passionate energy on running!